 I was born and raised in Glendale, California, a suburb of Los Angeles and attended a prestigious All-Girls Catholic High School, Flintridge Sacred Heart Academy, where I was second in my class and was captain of the softball and water polo teams.

 Currently, I am keeping busy with work and learning about home improvement projects.
-I love to travel with my husband and can be often found creating a complicated spreadsheet of logistics for out upcoming international adventures.
-When not exercising, traveling, or working, I can be found sitting with my pug reading from my pile of books about European History or watching USC Trojans Football.
+I love to travel with my husband and can be often found creating a complicated spreadsheet of logistics for out upcoming international adventures (though COVID has put a damper on this lately).
+When not exercising, traveling, working, or trying to teach my infant daughter a STEM concept, I can be found sitting with my pug reading from my pile of books about European History or watching USC Trojans Football.